Pecos Classification: Pueblo III (1150–1350)

-Pueblo IV Period (1350 – 1600)
+Pueblo IV (1350–1600)

 Typically, large pueblos are centered around a plaza.
 Socially, this was a period of more conflict than cooperation, which is thought to have led to abandonment of settlements at Mesa Verde.
 The people began making kachinas for religious and ritual purposes.
 Plain pottery supplants corrugated.
 Red, orange and yellow pottery is on the rise as the black-on-white declines.
 Cotton is introduced and grown as a commodity.

 The Puebloans are joined by other cultures.
 As early as the 15th century, the Navajo were in the process of migrating into the region from the north.
 In the next century, the Spanish colonists first came in the 1540s from the south.

-Pueblo V Period (1600 – present)
+Pueblo V (1600–present)

 The Spanish dominate and take over sites such as the Acoma Pueblo.
 Their arrival sends Pueblo subcultures underground.